 - Get clear on exactly what the issue is: a change in behaviour, or an improvement in performance, or both.
-Ensure that it is clear enough that I can describe the change I need to see unambiguously and succinctly.
+Ensure that it is clear enough that you can describe the change you need to see unambiguously and succinctly.

-- Know what I think needs to happen and by whom and when including any resources and activities that need to be put in place for change to occur.
+- Know what you think needs to happen and by whom and when including any resources and activities that need to be put in place for change to occur.

 - Decide what next steps will be taken after the conversation, and what success will look like.

-- Ask myself what is going to prevent me from arranging the meeting and delivering the message clearly and respectfully and deal with those obstacles.
+- Ask yourself what is going to prevent you from arranging the meeting and delivering the message clearly and respectfully and deal with those obstacles.

-- Clear my diary before the meeting and after the meeting so that I can compose myself ahead of time and take a moment after the meeting to reflect.
+- Clear your diary before the meeting and after the meeting so that you can compose myself ahead of time and take a moment after the meeting to reflect.

 - Do your prep, and then put yourself to one side.

 - Go into a difficult conversation being prepared to listen.